jcelerier/jcelerier.name/_posts/2021-07-19-Reflection.md

 };
 ```

-Sadly, there isn't a lot of wiggle room to improve.
-It is not possible to have static functions in anonymous structs ; if one is willing to duplicate the name of the struct, it's possible to get things down to:
+There isn't a lot of wiggle room to improve.
+It is not possible to have static member variables in anonymous structs ; if one is willing to duplicate the name of the struct, it's possible to get things down to:

 ```C++
 struct alpha {